open-compensation-token-license/license-token-website/wikisrc/how-to-donate-on-gitcoin.md

 ### 1. Browse Projects

 - Explore the “Grants” section on Gitcoin to discover projects seeking funding.
 - Filter projects by categories that interest you.
+Consider [open-source project sponsorship opportunities](https://www.license-token.com/wiki/open-source-project-sponsorship-opportunities).

 ### 2. Select a Project